 - Niche products typically have higher profit margins.

 Downsides of niche marketing

 If you have the option to do niche marketing or mass marketing, then you should consider the downsides as well.

 It may not be right for a specific initiative due to reasons such as:

 - Increased time spent on customer research and targeted messaging

-- Higher customer standards: If you purport to know your customer’s needs completely and be providing the exact solution, higher customer satisfaction comes with the territory.
+- Higher customer standards: If you purport to know your customer’s needs completely and provide the exact solution, higher customer satisfaction comes with the territory.

 - Reduced economies of scale: if you wanted to grow your outreach outside your niche, you might not be able to because of the thoughtfulness and customized efforts that are part of niche marketing.